travelping/cennsonic/README.md

    - cluster_name — use your name if differs from "cennsonic.example.net"

-   - supplementary_addresses\_in\_ssl\_keys — list of all the IP addresses and DNS names that might be used to access Kubernetes API of the cluster
+   - supplementary_addresses\_in\_ssl\_keys — list of all the IP addresses and DNS names that might be used to access Kubernetes API of the cluster.
+     Make sure to specify here list of IP addresses that you are going to use to access the Kubernetes API server

  * all.yml — defines settings for all the hosts in the cluster.
 During the deployment the useful might be "http(s)_proxy".
 Should be specified if the